MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-monitor-alerts.md

 ---
-title: Monitor alerts
+title: Classic portal -  Monitor alerts
-description: This article provides a list and description of all alerts. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides a list and description of all alerts. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Monitor alerts in Defender for Cloud Apps
+# Classic portal: Monitor alerts in Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]